shawn111/wyrcan/README.md

 Unfortunately, iPXE has limited support for TLS cipher suites.
-The consequence of this is that iPXE can download the Wyrcan `kernel` and `initrd` files directly from GitLab but not from GitHub.
-I haven't tried other git forges.
+The consequence of this is that iPXE can download the Wyrcan `kernel` and `initrd` files directly from GitLab.
+Other git forges I tried didn't work.

+Also, GitLab is open source and has a built-in container registry.
+There's a lot to like!

 # Download Links